waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Discussion.md

 - Some people think parents are responsible for taking their children to school.
 Others think it is the government’s responsibility.
 Discuss both views and give your own opinion.（2021年11月27日 中国大陆）

+### 2021年10月09日 中国大陆
+Some people think it is more beneficial to play sports that are played in teams, e.g. football; Others, however, think it is more beneficial to play individual sports, e.g. tennis and swimming.
+Discuss both these views and give your own opinion.

 - Some people think financial aid from international organizations is important for developing countries.
 Others believe that practical aid is more useful.
 Discuss both views and give your own opinion.（2021年10月16日 中国大陆）